 Online Alcohol and Drug Counseling Certification

 Students majoring in Criminal Justice, Psychology or Christian Ministry, who pair their B.S. degree program with the Alcohol and Drug Counseling Minor, dramatically increase their employment options post-graduation.
 Professional opportunities range from healthcare, education and corrections, to corporations, faith-based organizations, and social-service agencies that work with adults and juveniles.
-Tuition is priced competitively lower than at similar accredited institutions.
-In fact, 98% of Crown’s enrollees received student loans, scholarships and financial aid.
+Tuition is priced competitively lower than similar accredited institutions.
+In fact, 98 percent of those enrolled at Crown receive student loans, scholarships and financial aid.

 Crown’s faculty recognizes how alcohol and other drug abuse negatively influences institutions and society.
 The effects of substance abuse on individuals and families have real emotional, cognitive, cultural, professional, financial and spiritual consequences.
 Coursework for the Alcohol and Drug Counseling Minor includes drug and addiction theory, case management, identification and treatment, delivering professional practice and Christian studies that foster ways to incorporate faith into a counseling practice.
 Students can add internships to the minor to complete licensure requirements.

 “By adding an online Alcohol and Drug Counseling Minor to their degree program, students can greatly increase their professional options and employment possibilities after graduation.” – Darin Mather, PhD ABD, Program Chair, Social Sciences

 Alcohol and Drug Counseling Minor Courses